 Personal loans can play a key role in your financial planning for a variety of reasons.
 Perhaps you’re trying to pay off some credit cards or consolidate other debt.
 Whatever your goals, a personal loan can be a good way to help you accomplish them — if you can get approved.

 Personal loans don’t need collateral like auto loans or mortgages, and they’re based more on your creditworthiness as a borrower.
 That can make things a bit more complex if you have a shaky credit history, and that’s where a cosigner comes into play.
-If you have a cosigner, you may be able to get approved for a loan you couldn’t get on your own — and for a lower interest rate that saves you money in the long run.

 On this page:

 - When Would You Need a Cosigner for a Personal Loan?

 - Lenders Offering Personal Loans With Cosigners